jmike/macos-dev-setup/fresh-install-yosemite.md

 #### C. Install Yosemite

-1. Plug the USB key and restart;
+1. Plug the USB key and restart
-2. Follow the installer instructions.
+2. Follow the installer instructions